gatsbyjs/gatsby/docs/docs/recipes/working-with-plugins.md

 tableOfContentsDepth: 1
 ---

 A [Gatsby plugin](/docs/what-is-a-plugin/) abstracts Gatsby APIs into an installable package.
-This means that modular chunks of Gatsby functionality isn’t directly written into your project, but rather versioned, centrally managed, and installed as a dependency.
+This means that modular chunks of Gatsby functionality aren’t directly written into your project, but rather versioned, centrally managed, and installed as a dependency.
 You can add external data, transform data, add third-party services (e.g. Google Analytics, Stripe), and more.

 ## Using a plugin

-Found a plugin you'd like to use on your project?
+Found a plugin you'd like to use in your project?
 Awesome!
 You can configure it for use by following the steps below.
-This recipe uses the [`gatsby-source-filesystem` plugin](/plugins/gatsby-source-filesystem) as the example because it is one of the most popular commonly used plugins.
+This recipe uses the [`gatsby-source-filesystem` plugin](/plugins/gatsby-source-filesystem) as an example.

-> If you'd like to take a look at the available plugins you can install, check out the [plugin library](/plugins).
+> If you'd like to take a look at available plugins, check out the [plugin library](/plugins).

 ### Prerequisites